 Geomorphology, weathering, hydrology

 Suzanne has been at the University of Colorado and a member of INSTAAR since 2003.
 She studied chemistry as an undergraduate.
 The eruption of Mount Saint Helens in 1980, which exploded at a personal inflection point in her life, turned her onto geosciences as a discipline.
 She was pulled into the field of geomorphology by the dynamic groups of students and faculty in geomorphology, periglacial processes, and glaciology at the University of Washington, and completed an MS thesis at UW on upfreezing and patterned ground in 1986 under the supervision of Bernard Hallet.
 After a brief stint working in Sam Epstein's stable isotope lab at Caltech and teaching at Pasadena City College, she moved to Santa Cruz, California and began a PhD at UC Berkeley.
 Her dissertation on chemical geomorphology (a term Suzanne coined) was one of several that came out of the Coos Bay project, supervised by Bill Dietrich and Keith Loague.
 Suzanne then merged her interests in glaciers and weathering in an NSF Earth Sciences post-doctoral fellowship at the University of Wyoming, where she worked with former UW colleague Neil Humphrey and with geochemist Tim Drever.
 Suzanne has been involved in critical zone science since the inception of the Critical Zone Exploration Network, and has directed the Boulder Creek Critical Zone Observatory since 2007.
-She co-authored a textbook called Geomorphology: The Mechanics and Chemistry of Landscapes with her husband Bob Anderson in 2010.
+She co-authored the textbook Geomorphology: The Mechanics and Chemistry of Landscapes with her husband Bob Anderson in 2010.

 - Certificate of Recognition, International Association of GeoChemistry, 2012